 Etymology

-The word ‘Biased’ comes from the 16th-century term ‘bias’, which was originally used in the context of the game of bowls, meaning a diagonal movement.
-It derives from Old French biais meaning “slant” or “oblique”, and came to be associated with prejudice or partiality over time.
+The word ‘Biased’ traces back to the 16th century.
+It began as the term ‘bias’ in the context of bowls, referring to a diagonal movement.
+From there, it developed through Old French biais (“slant” or “oblique”) and later became associated with prejudice or partiality in English.

 Example Sentences

-• The report was clearly biased, ignoring any evidence that contradicted the writer’s opinion.
+- The report was clearly biased, ignoring evidence that contradicted the writer’s opinion.

-• Biased media can shape public perception unfairly.
+- Biased media can shape public perception unfairly, especially when only one side is presented.

 Biased Synonyms